 Retention rates will be computed by the system after clicking 'Save.'
-The retention rate is calculated as: (Students from Fall 2010 cohort still enrolled + Students from Fall 2010 cohort who completed their program as of Fall 2011/Adjusted Fall 2010 cohort)\100.
+The retention rate is calculated as: (Students from the Fall 2010 cohort still enrolled as of Fall 2011/Adjusted Fall 2010 cohort)100

 Graduate only institutions do not complete Part F.